ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Sorting Algorithms Complexities

 This program utilizes various sorting algorithms with different complexities, ranging from logarithmic to linear, to sort an array of integers occupying `1GB` of memory.
-It runs multiple iterations over a 20-minute period, and after each iteration, the validity of the results is verified.
+It runs multiple iterations over a 20-minute period, and after each iteration, the validity of the results is checked.
 Prior to each iteration, the array is initialized in reverse order, thereby creating a worst-case scenario for the sorting algorithms.

 Source code: [SortingAlgorithms.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/SortingAlgorithms.java)